-For its 10th anniversary in 2018, OSIFF reacts to the persisting discrimination against women filmmakers by accepting and screening only films directed or co-directed by women filmmakers.
-With this move, we strive to provide a platform for an ongoing debate about sexism, and we aim to take one step towards a level playing field for all genders.
+For its 10th anniversary in 2018, OSIFF reacts to the persistent discrimination against women filmmakers by accepting and screening only films directed or co-directed by woman-identified (women and trans women) filmmakers.
+With this decision, we strive to provide a platform for ongoing global debates about sexism in the filmmaking industry in particular and in culture at large.

 Films accepted will be screened once during the festival.

-For its 2018 iteration, Oregon State International Film Festival solicits submissions by women filmmakers only for documentary, narrative, animated, and experimental short films (up to 45 minutes), and for documentary, narrative or animated feature films (longer than 45 minutes).
-We reserve the right to ask for a copy of a picture ID that states "Female" as your biological gender.
-We will not review films by filmmakers with "M" or "X".
+For its 2018 iteration, Oregon State International Film Festival solicits submissions for documentary, narrative, animated, and experimental short films (up to 45 minutes), and for documentary, narrative or animated feature films (longer than 45 minutes) by woman-identified (women and trans women) filmmakers.

 a) be in a language other than English (with English subtitles), OR

 b) be filmed in a country outside of the United States, OR